bogdan-calapod/asryx-macos/README.md

 cd asryx && bash ./scripts/install
 ```

-The installer validates the user environment, checks required tools, clones the pinned source, builds the binary locally, installs the executable, writes the version pin, writes the default config, installs the default model, selects it, and prints a PATH note when `~/.local/bin` is unavailable from the current shell.
+The installer validates the user environment, checks required tools, clones the pinned native inference source, builds the binary locally, installs the executable, writes the version pin, writes the default config, installs the default model, selects it, and prints a PATH note when `~/.local/bin` is unavailable from the current shell.

 Installed paths: